KGrewal1/Dihedrals/README.md

 source .venv/bin/activate
 ```

-* install pytorch, following instructions at <https://pytorch.org/> using se lecting the appropriate options for your system (namely cuda version / CPU / ROCm: only tested on CUDA 12.1 however, which requires an NVIDIA GPU)
+* install pytorch, following instructions at <https://pytorch.org/> using selecting the appropriate options for your system (namely cuda version / CPU / ROCm: only tested on CUDA 12.1 however, which requires an NVIDIA GPU)

 * install [safetensors](https://huggingface.co/docs/safetensors/index), for (de)serialization of the data and weights

-#### PATHSAMPLE

-Have a recently compiled version of [PATHSAMPLE](https://www-wales.ch.cam.ac.uk/PATHSAMPLE/) so that the dihedral data can be generated.

 ### Running